jasonrandrews/arm-software-developers/README.md

 # Prototyping site for Arm Software Deverlopers

-[Docsy][] is a [Hugo theme module][] for technical documentation sites, providing easy site navigation, structure, and more.
+This prototype uses [Docsy][https://www.docsy.dev/], a [Hugo](https://gohugo.io/) theme module for technical documentation sites, providing easy site navigation, structure, and more.
 This **Project** uses the Docsy theme component as a hugo module and provides a skeleton documentation structure for us to demonstrate concepts.

-You can find detailed theme instructions in the [Docsy user guide][].
+You can find detailed theme instructions in the [Docsy user guide](https://www.docsy.dev/docs/).

-The original Docsy Example Project this was started from is hosted on [Netlify][] at [example.docsy.dev][].

 ## Getting started

-To get started clone the project and run locally.
+To work on the project start by cloing the project and run locally.

 ```bash
 git clone --recurse-submodules https://github.com/jasonrandrews/arm-software-developers.git
 ```

-You can now edit your own versions of the site’s source files.

-To build for deployment in AWS A3 you need to install `PostCSS`

 ```bash
 npm install
 ```

+You can now edit your own versions of the site’s source files.

+To see your changes run the site locally.

 ## Running the website locally